Cookie Dough Bites (candy)

 Cookie Dough Bites is an American candy owned by Taste of Nature, Inc. With a cookie dough confectionery center, they are chocolate covered and most typically sold in theater-sized boxes.
 Although launched as a chocolate-chip cookie dough flavor, since their introduction there have been a variety of flavors released.
-Originally launched in movie theaters in the US in 1997 they are now available in many areas of the world including Canada, the Caribbean, Mexico, UK, Europe/EU, several Middle Eastern countries, Australia and New Zealand.
+Originally launched in movie theaters in the US in 1997 they are now available in many areas of the world including Canada, the Caribbean, Mexico, the UK, Europe/EU, several Middle Eastern countries, Australia and New Zealand.

 History

-Scott Samet and Douglas Chu founded Taste of Nature, Inc. in 1992 in order to manufacture and sell healthier alternative snacks to the movie theater and bulk trade.
+Scott Samet and Douglas Chu founded Taste of Nature, Inc. in 1992 to manufacture and sell healthier alternative snacks to the movie theater and bulk trade.
 A lack of growth caused the company to start experimenting with candy products in 1995, leading to their first chocolate-coated cookie dough product that was sold to the bulk trade.
 The company realized they could create a more appealing product by increasing the amount of dough in each piece and subsequently created their own brand and packaging, launching Cookie Dough Bites in 1997.

 Production process

 The television show Unwrapped hosted by Mark Summers showcases how Cookie Dough Bites are made.
-Co-founder Douglas Chu states that they needed to keep their product shelf-stable, so one key ingredient in cookie dough had to be removed, “We have a special egg-free formula that allows the product to stay fresh on the shelf about a year.”
-Choosing chocolate chip as their primary flavor was the obvious choice, as it is the USA's most popular cookie, and they developed an approach to replicate that, “We based our primary formula based on a chocolate chip cookie, we took it a step further by adding a coating of chocolate so that people could really get that burst of chocolate flavor to each piece they eat.
-Through extensive testing, we’ve found that an equal 1/1 ratio from chocolate coating to cookie dough center is what people prefer.”
-Each cookie dough bite piece also sports a thin glossy coating.
-“One coat of gum arabic gives the bites a glossy sheen, allowing them to keep their shape and avoid sticking together.”
-The factory can produce 20,000+ pounds of Cookie Dough Bites per day and while the recipe is similar to actual cookie dough, Chu warns that it is not, “It is ultimately candy and not meant to be baked.”
+Co-founder Douglas Chu states that they needed to keep their product shelf-stable, so one key ingredient in cookie dough had to be removed: "We have a special egg-free formula that allows the product to stay fresh on the shelf about a year."
+Choosing chocolate chip as their primary flavor was the obvious choice, as it is the USA's most popular cookie, and they developed an approach to replicate that: "We based our primary formula based on a chocolate chip cookie, we took it a step further by adding a coating of chocolate so that people could really get that burst of chocolate flavor to each piece they eat.
+Through extensive testing, we've found that an equal 1/1 ratio from chocolate coating to cookie dough center is what people prefer."
+Each cookie dough bite also sports a thin glossy coating.
+"One coat of gum arabic gives the bites a glossy sheen, allowing them to keep their shape and avoid sticking together."
+The factory can produce 20,000+ pounds of Cookie Dough Bites per day and while the recipe is similar to actual cookie dough, Chu warns that it is not; "It is ultimately candy and not meant to be baked."

 Nutritional facts

-The article "Cookie Dough Bites nutrition information” article states, Cookie Dough Bites primarily consist of chocolate (sugar, whole milk, cocoa butter).
+The article "Cookie Dough Bites nutrition information" states, Cookie Dough Bites primarily consist of chocolate (sugar, whole milk, cocoa butter).
 There are 190 calories in a ½ package serving size of Chocolate Chip Cookie Dough Bites candy.
 The calorie breakdown is: 42% fat, 54% carbs, 4% protein.